simotek/LittleGPTracker/docs/wiki/config_xml.md

 ## Screen Colors

-LittleGPTracker uses 4 colours to do all the drawing.
+LittleGPTracker uses 6 colours to do all the drawing.
 If you want, you can redefine them using the following parameters:

 -   `BACKGROUND`: color of the background
 -   `FOREGROUND`: color of the foreground
 -   `HICOLOR1`: row count in song screen
 -   `HICOLOR2`: cursor color
+-   `SONGVIEW_FE`: color of the chain "FE" in song screen
+-   `SONGVIEW_00`: color of the chain "00" in song screen
+-   `ROWCOLOR1`: Row count color 1
+-   `ROWCOLOR2`: Row count color 2
+-   `ALTROWNUMBER`: How many rows for each rowcolor

 All colors are defined by a set of hexadecimal triplet for RGB.
 Here's an example: